-Premature deaths report puts focus on falls
+Premature deaths report focuses on falls

-Professor Hill, who is a long-time advocate for a national falls strategy, said there were still gaps in the evidence around what interventions worked.
+Professor Hill, who is a long-time advocate for a national falls strategy.
+Said there were still gaps in the evidence around what interventions worked.

-“We still don’t have anywhere near enough research,” said Professor Hill, who is part of the team updating the Cochrane review of research into falls in residential aged care.
+“We still don’t have anywhere near enough research,” said Professor Hill.
+Who is part of the team updating the Cochrane review of research into falls in residential aged care.

 While there was some good evidence supporting falls prevention initiatives in community care, “the evidence is very light in residential aged care,” he said.

-“All the literature points to the fact that there is an increased fall rate in Aged Care facilities.
+All the literature points to the fact that there is an increased fall rate in Aged Care facilities.

 This is somewhere around 6 * times that of those in their own homes.